Parsely/slackbot/Readme.md

 ```

-7. run "python app.py" and your slackbot will be ready to receive commands!
+Then run "python app.py" and your slackbot will be ready to receive commands!

 Note: The lightweight server shipped with Flask will work for